Q&A

 Whatever the plan for your “golden years”, managing retirement savings as you journey through working life takes more than just sitting back and watching the balance grow.

-And even if you’re nowhere near retirement age, you’ll have peace of mind knowing you’ve ticked all the boxes on properly managing your superannuation savings for the future.
+Even if you’re nowhere near retirement age, you’ll have peace of mind knowing you’ve ticked all the boxes on properly managing your superannuation savings for the future (and beyond).

 Does your superannuation become part of your Estate when you die?